Aden1ke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my 7th script is to create afile and writing inside it at the same time. my 8th script is to display ls -l into a file. my 9th script is to duplicate the last line of a file.
+my 7th script is to create afile and writing inside it at the same time. my 8th script is to display ls -l into a file. my 9th script is to duplicate the last line of a file. my 10th script is to delete set of files(.js) from a directory and subdirectirs.